Updated April 19, 2023

 1. Tell me something about yourself

-But when the interviewers are asking these tough job interview questions they’re not looking for your personal preferences or family details.
-Rather what they want to know is about your professional life and how you’re doing in your professional career.
+But when the interviewers ask these tough job questions, they’re not looking for your personal preferences or family details.
+Rather, they want to know about your professional life and how you’re doing in your professional career.

-If you’re a fresher, the recruiters like to know what skills you’ve and whether you’ve any internship experience in any industry or not.
+If you’re a fresher, recruiters like to know what skills you’ve and whether you’ve any internship experience in any industry.

 When the recruiters ask you this question, be prepared to answer it.
-It’s toughest because it seems like a very simple question, but most candidates are being rejected after answering this question.
+It’s the toughest because it seems like a very simple question, but most candidates are rejected after answering this question.

-While answering this question, always remember that you need to describe your personal and professional experience in brief and how your experience is aligned with the position you’ve applied for.
-If you like you can also prepare a personal branding statement which will stand out from the crowd.
+While answering this question, remember to briefly describe your personal and professional experience and how your experience aligns with the position you’ve applied for.
+If you like, you can also prepare a personal branding statement to stand out.